 For this price range, it would be nice to see a lifetime frame guarantee (like Sole offers), but 10 years isn’t awful.

-Two years on parts also isn’t bad, although to be fair, other top ellipticals in this price range come with 5 year parts warranties.
+Two years on parts also isn’t bad, although to be fair, there are ellipticals in this price range that come with 5 year parts warranties.

 And a year on labor is pretty standard stuff.